anaconda121/CSC-590/README.md

 # CSC-590
-All my code from CSC-590 (Machine Learning) from Spring 2021 at Phillips ExeterAcademy
+All my code from CSC-590 (Machine Learning) from Spring 2021 at Phillips Exeter Academy